Nadiaki/octopus-invest/README.md

 ## Usage

 The project should open a new browser tab but if it doesn't, navigate to [http://localhost:3000](http://localhost:3000) to see the frontend.

+To create a new migration use:

+    ```bash
+     npx typeorm migration:create ./backend/src/database/migration/SeedUsers
+    ```